netidx/netidx-book/src/administration/tls.md

   --help
 ```

+![Confirming the CA before anything is sent.
+The dialog names the admin domain
+and the roles that CA holds; everything after this point pins to the glyph you
+accept here.](./tui-confirm-ca.png)

 The request waits in the CA's Enrollment Queue.
 The enrollee and
 approver compare the request glyph out of band.
 An admin-server enrollment also
 shows its requested roles, listen address, resolver members, and requested